 Each student will be assigned seminal reading(s) related to a specific theory we will learn.
-You will develop a 1-2 page critical analysis (guidelines will be provided), focusing on the origins and development of the theory.
-In class, you will facilitate discussion among your peers, guiding the connection between the seminal reading and current understanding/application of the theory.
+You will develop a 1-2 page critical analysis (guidelines will be provided), highlighting the connection between the reading and the related theory.
+In class, you will facilitate discussion among your peers, guiding the connection between the reading and the theory.